Weirb/dissertation/outline.md

 We use GMRES because of the paper references in the code (elman).
 The Jacobian matrix is "block complex", with the given structure (A_r, -A_c; A_c, A_r)

+---

+We need to make a comparison for the 1D variable coefficient solver.
+Discuss what the problem is, according to Briggs.
+Mention the iteration count against the Poisson vs with the 1/r term.